thechoipolloi/llm-interpretation-replication/README.md

-# Large Language Models as Unreliable Judges - Replication Code
+# Large Language Models Are Unreliable Legal Interpreters - Replication Code

 This repository contains the replication code for the paper analyzing the reliability of Large Language Models (LLMs) as judges for legal interpretation tasks.